 4.2.6 Doc 7030 states that flights operating between North America and Europe shall generally be considered as operating in a predominantly east-west direction.
 However, flights planned between these two continents via the North Pole shall be considered as operating in a predominantly north-south direction.
-The following applies:
+Except in those areas defined in State AIPs where operators meeting specified requirements can flight plan their user-preferred trajectories, the following applies: